corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-integration-testing.md

 # Conducting integration testing

+This tutorial will take you through the steps involved in conducting integration testing on your CorDapp.

+## Introduction

 Integration testing involves bringing up nodes locally and testing invariants about them by starting flows and inspecting their state.

-In this tutorial we will bring up three nodes - Alice, Bob and a notary.
+In this tutorial, you will bring up three nodes - Alice, Bob, and a notary.
 Alice will issue cash to Bob, then Bob will send this cash back to Alice.
-We will see how to test some simple deterministic and nondeterministic invariants in the meantime.
+You will see how to test some simple deterministic and nondeterministic invariants in the meantime.

 {{< note >}}
-This example where Alice is self-issuing cash is purely for demonstration purposes, in reality, cash would be issued by a bank and subsequently passed around.
+This example where Alice is self-issuing cash is purely for demonstration purposes; in reality, cash would be issued by a bank and subsequently passed around.
 {{< /note >}}

+##  Starting the nodes

-In order to spawn nodes we will use the Driver DSL.
-This DSL allows one to start up node processes from code.
-It creates a local network where all the nodes see each other and provides safe shutting down of nodes in the background.
+In order to spawn nodes, you will use the Driver DSL.
+This DSL allows you to start up node processes from code.
+It creates a local network where all the nodes see each other and enables the safe shutting down of nodes in the background.

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}